stefangolas/PyLabRobot_Tutorials_BME590/README.md

 `jupyter lab`</br>

 ## Notebook
- The last command should have opened a Jupyter Lab notebook
+ The last command should have opened the Jupyter Lab notebook shown below.
+This is an example script that gives an overview of PyLabRobot's capabilities.
+ There are other scripts that delve into specific topics such as `DataSimulations` that you can access from the same directory.
+Feel free to change the scripts provided to get a sense of how the library works.

  ![image](screenshot.png)